Kathleen Battle: A Virtuostic Legacy Denied by the Mortal Sin of Hubris

 The casts for both productions were truly exceptional and I was so emotionally moved by two singers in particular from each performance that I managed to meet them both backstage to personally thank them – a mezzo-soprano named Jane Shaulis whose portrayal as Madame Butterfly’s loyal servant Suzuki made me sob just as much as the opera’s title character and the basso-profundo from the Corn Belt who left me speechless singing the title role of the Devil himself named John Cheek.

-Because my classical music performance luck factor was so exceptional that day, it was during the small window of time following the City Opera matinee and before their evening performance that I inquisitively sauntered across Lincoln Center Plaza to Alice Tully Hall to see if there were perchance any summertime recitals I might be interested in seeing.
+Because my classical music performance luck factor was so exceptional that day, it was during the small window of time following the City Opera matinee and before their evening performance that I inquisitively sauntered across Lincoln Center Plaza to Alice Tully Hall to see if there were perchance any summertime recitals I might have had any interested in seeing.

 And Luck be a leading lady on the following Saturday night, I hit the classical performance jackpot.